hl7-eu/laboratory/input/pagecontent/knownIusses.md

 1. For each Actor defined an error is raised in the guide QA log.
 This is due to a required used code, not present in the R4 value set version.
 1. Obligations are only informative for this version of the guide.
 Further analysis are needed for consolidating them.

+### Not endorsed canonical url

+The [Laboratory Certified Reference Material](ValueSet-lab-certifiedRefMaterial-eu-lab.html) value set includes concepts that are derived from systems not having canonical urls assigned and/or confirmed by HL7 yet.

+Adopters should use these urls being aware that they may change.